 We've made it simple.
 Our cataract surgery cost is fixed so there are no surprises, regardless of the lens you choose.Find out more

 We’re with you every step of the way.

 Follow the patient journey, from the initial consultation through to treatment day.
 Achieve the vision you deserve!Find out more

-Our surgeons are qualified medical practitioners with a special interest, and decades of experience, in cataract surgery.Find out more
+Our surgeons are qualified medical practitioners with a special interest, and decades of experience and a special interest in cataract surgery.Find out more

 Aftercare for Cataracts